The WELL Building Standards is a big leap forward, in a time where we could use some good news.

 WHY DOES IT MATTER?

-Most of us try to include as many of these WELL elements as possible in our homes, so we can thrive.
-What’s interesting is that the same key features that create a home where we can bloom also drive a better bottom line in the workplace.
-There are lots of workplace issues that are tidily resolved by a WELL building.
-Specifically, stress, lack of activity, and obesity are all issues that can be mitigated at the front end of the building project through designs that make it convenient to access fresh air and water, physical movement, and nature.
-Additionally, healthy food, natural lighting, and avoiding unnecessary use of chemicals such as cleaning products or finishes greatly improves the quality of the building occupants’ day-to-day existence.
+Most of us try to include as many of these WELL elements as possible in our homes so that we can thrive.
+Interestingly, the same key features that create a home where we can bloom also drive a better bottom line in the workplace.
+A WELL building tidily resolves many workplace issues.
+Specifically, stress, lack of activity, and obesity are all issues that WELL Standards can mitigate at the front end of the building project through designs that make it convenient to access fresh air and water, physical movement, and nature.
+Additionally, healthy food, natural lighting, and avoiding unnecessary chemicals such as cleaning products or finishes significantly improve the quality of the building occupants’ day-to-day existence.
 The focus is on People.

 Commerce answers to shareholders.
-Profitability is supported by WELL Buildings.
-The cost of initiating well building concepts in a design pays dividends in productivity, and low attrition.
+WELL Buildings support profitability.
+The cost of initiating WELL building concepts in a design pays dividends in productivity and low attrition.
 By channeling resources toward reducing the biggest line item in the 30-year costs of a building—the personnel—the business case for WELL features a meaningful return on investment.

-Community benefits too, since happy employees extend their great attitudes beyond the workplace walls.
-This results in a home life that is better, children ready to learn, and other family members engaging positively with the surrounding community.
+Community benefits, too, since happy employees extend their great attitudes beyond the workplace walls.
+This results in a better home life, children ready to learn, and other family members engaging positively with the surrounding community.

 This might sound like Utopia, but it’s a very doable practice.
 A WELL building changes mindsets and behaviors.
 Thanks to the WELL Certification program, all of these measures have been quantified.
-The process includes documentation and an on-site audit that tallies a scorecard across these seven standards.
-It’s not rocket science and it’s not cost prohibitive.
-It’s a holistic solution that has the potential to improve a great many problems in modern day society, one workplace at a time.
+The process includes documentation and an on-site audit that tallies a scorecard across these ten standards.
+It’s not rocket science, and it’s not cost-prohibitive.
+It’s a holistic solution that can improve a great many problems in modern-day society, one workplace at a time.

 To delve deeper into WELLness yourself, visit www.wellcertified.com.